 - There is no such thing as an average price.
 Only a fair price.
 A fair price is the one that suits you and your client.

 - It’s not easy to make a living on writing.
-To make more, sell the service, not the text or the number of characters.
+To make more, sell your service and solutions, not a copy or a number of characters.

 - Never work on urgent tasks.
 You won’t make much money, but you’re guaranteed to eat some shit and be a scapegoat in the end.

 - Work only on the projects you wouldn’t be ashamed to put in your portfolio.